Yesterday I shared a gluten-free chicken lo mein recipe I made using gluten-free ramen noodles.

 If you’re a noodle addict like me, you’ll love all the gluten-free noodle options available today.
-While in the past I’ve written about 5 Amazing Gluten-Free Pasta Alternatives, you may still crave delicious noodles.
-Well, you’re in luck as Lotus Foods makes gluten-free ramen noodles that are definitely worthy of their own post!
+While in the past I’ve written about 5 Amazing Gluten-Free Pasta Alternatives, you may still crave delicious ramen noodles.
+I get it.
+I do too.

 First off, the ingredients in Nissin brand Top Ramen Oriental Flavor includes wheat flour (off limits to us GFers), a preservative, and a slew of other things I can’t pronounce.
 The noodles are also flash fried in oil before packaging.
 If you eat the entire entire ramen square, you’ll consume 380 empty calories and 1600 mg of sodium, or 2/3 of your daily recommended salt intake.

 Another reason to love Lotus Foods Rice Ramen is that the company is conscientious about how it grows rice.
 It sources rice that follows a System of Rice Intensification (SRI).
 SRI is a different way of cultivating rice that enables small-scale farmers to double and triple their yields while using 80-90% less seed, 50% less water, and less or no chemical inputs.

-I love the Brown Rice and Millet Rice Ramen, but you should also try other varieties, including Forbidden Rice Ramen (black rice ramen) and Jade Pearl Rice Ramen.
-You can also buy a variety pack here* and try all the gluten-free ramen you desire!
+I love the Brown Rice and Millet Rice Ramen, but you could try other varieties, including Forbidden Rice Ramen (black rice gluten-free ramen noodles) and Jade Pearl Rice Ramen.
+You can also buy a variety pack here and try all the gluten-free ramen noodles you desire!

 And if you’re not gluten-free, by the way, you should just switch your ramen noodles to gluten-free rice ramen noodles anyway.
 Not only will you get the gluten out of your diet, but you’ll avoid unnecessary empty calories, sodium and preservatives…. and they taste better.
 Just sayin’!